amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 New York, August 4, 1922.

-CONTENTS

-Foreword— Dr. William E. B. DuBois „ _ „....- o 9

-EXHORTATION

-Sonnet to the Mantled 15

-Sonnet to Those Who See But Darkly 16

-Brotherhood 17

-SUPPLICATION

-Let Me Not Lose My Dream 21

-Let Me Not Hate 22

-Calling Dreams 23

-SHADOW

-Sorrow Singers ,27

-The Cross 28

-Moods 32

-The Hegira 33

-The Passing of the Ex-Slave 35

-The Octoroon 36

-MOTHERHOOD '

-The Mother 41

-Maternity  42

-Black Woman 43

-"One of the Least of These, My Little One" 44

-Shall I Say, "My Son, You're Branded?"
-45

-My Boy 46

-Guardianship _47

-Utopia 48

-Little Son 49

-Benediction 50

-PRESCIENCE

-Credo 53

-Promise 54

-The Suppliant 55

-EXALTATION

-Cosmopolite 59

-Fusion 60

-Perspective 61

-When I Rise Up 62

-Faith 63

-MARTIAL

-We Face the Future 67

-Soldier  68

-Homing Braves  69

-Taps 70

-Peace 71

-RANDOM

-Question 75

-The Initiate 76

-Bondage  77

-Resolution 78

-Eclipse  79

-Why?
-80

-Husks  81

-The Watcher 82

-The Vanishing Road 83

-APPRECIATIONS

-Service 87

-To the Martyred 88

-To John Brown  89

-To Abraham Lincoln 90

-To William Stanley Braithwaite  91

-To W. E. B. DuBois  92

-To Ridgely Torrence 93

-To Richard R. Wright 94

-To Samuel Coleridge Taylor 95

-To Emilie Bigelow Hapgood 96

-To Henry Lincoln Johnson 97

-To Mary Church Terrell  98

-To May Howard Jackson  99

-To the Memory of Inez Mulholland 100

-To Atlanta University 101

-Exhortation
+---

 ## SONNET TO THE MANTLED

-And they shall rise and cast their mantles by,
+- And they shall rise and cast their mantles by,
-Erect and strong and visioned, in the day
+- Erect and strong and visioned, in the day
-That rings the knell of Curfew o'er the sway
+- That rings the knell of Curfew o'er the sway
-Of prejudice — who reels with mortal cry
+- Of prejudice — who reels with mortal cry
-To lift no more her leprous, blinded eye.
+- To lift no more her leprous, blinded eye.
-Reft of the fetters, far more cursed than they
+- Reft of the fetters, far more cursed than they
-Which held dominion o'er human clay.
+- Which held dominion o'er human clay.
-The spirit soars aloft where rainbows lie.
+- The spirit soars aloft where rainbows lie.

-Like joyful exiles swift returning home —
+- Like joyful exiles swift returning home —
-The rhythmic chanson of their eager feet.
+- The rhythmic chanson of their eager feet.
-While voices strange to ecstasy, long dumb.
+- While voices strange to ecstasy, long dumb.
-Break forth in major rhapsodies, full sweet.
+- Break forth in major rhapsodies, full sweet.
-Into the very star-shine, lo! they come
+- Into the very star-shine, lo! they come
-Wearing the bays of victory complete!
+- Wearing the bays of victory complete!

 ---

 ## SONNET TO THOSE WHO SEE BUT DARKLY

-Their gaze uplifting from shoals of despair
+- Their gaze uplifting from shoals of despair
-Like phantoms groping enswathed from the light
+- Like phantoms groping enswathed from the light
-Up from miasmic depths, children of night,
+- Up from miasmic depths, children of night,
-Surge to the piping of Hope's dulcet lay,
+- Surge to the piping of Hope's dulcet lay,
-Souled like the lily, whose splendors declare
+- Souled like the lily, whose splendors declare
-God's mazèd paradox — purged of all blight.
+- God's mazèd paradox — purged of all blight.
-Out from the quagmire, unsullied and fair.
+- Out from the quagmire, unsullied and fair.

-Life holds her arms o'er the festering way,
+- Life holds her arms o'er the festering way,
-Smiles, as their faith-sandalled rushes prevail, Slowly the sun rides the marge of the day.
+- Smiles, as their faith-sandalled rushes prevail,
+- Slowly the sun rides the marge of the day.
-Wine to the lips sorely anguished and pale;
+- Wine to the lips sorely anguished and pale;
-On, ever on, do the serried ranks sway
+- On, ever on, do the serried ranks sway
-Charging the ultimate, rending the veil.
+- Charging the ultimate, rending the veil.